 Some of the resources I was working through suggested thinking about not only what you recognise as your skills and talents, but also what other people tell you you’re good at.
 For me, that seems to revolve around self-discipline, self-motivation, basically deciding to do something and just doing it.
 I’ve always found that easy so I assumed everyone else did too, and I definitely didn’t consider it a talent or a skill before.
 But the more I thought about it, the more I realised I often encounter people talking about finding it difficult to stay motivated, get started on a new project or complete an existing one.
 This is literally never a problem for me, not because I am a shining beacon of awesomeness or anything, but because I happen to be pretty good at that specific thing.
 I can’t read maps or understand how a two-dimensional pattern can become a three-dimensional item of clothing, but when it comes to staring down the barrel of a gargantuan task and laughing in the face of deadlines, I’m there.

 Then I thought about my online volunteer work which revolves around supporting artists and encouraging them to do the thing, whatever the thing might be.
 Even in past jobs, whether those jobs have been about marketing or customer care or any of the other things I’ve done, my favourite part has always been helping other people understand what they’re good at and using it to get things done.
-The more I thought about doing that, the more I got the unique feeling that arrives when you finally land on the right path.

 I’m very much into distilling amorphous clouds of thought into very specific goals, partly because it helps me figure out the next step but mostly just cause of the kind of person I am, so I did that.
 I thought not only about what I wanted to do but who I wanted to do it with/for and how I wanted it to benefit them.
 This is what I came up with.